 Substitution of an Arbitrator

-COMPETENCE OF THE ARBITRAL TRIBUNAL
+COMPETENCE OF THE ARBITRATION TRIBUNAL

-Precautionary and Provisional Measures
+Precautionary and Provisional Safeguards

-CONDUCT OF ARBITRATION PROCEEDINGS
+HANDLING OF ARBITRATION PROCEEDINGS

-- Each party shall give written notification to the arbitral tribunal or other party or parties of:
+- Each party shall give written notification to the arbitration tribunal or the other party(ies) of:

 - The full name and address of the persons who will represent or advise them; and,